aboviq/emigrate/packages/mysql/README.md

 1. A [storage plugin](#using-the-storage-plugin) for storing the migration history in a MySQL database.
 2. A [loader plugin](#using-the-loader-plugin) for loading .sql migration files and be able to execute them as part of the migration process.
-3. A [generator plugin](#using-the-generator-plugin) for generating .sql migration files.
+3. A [template plugin](#using-the-template-plugin) for generating .sql migration files.

 ## Installation